yidas/line-pay-sdk-php/tool/README.md

 INSTALLATION
 ------------

-Use Composer to create a project in your Web directory:
+Download repository and run Composer install in your Web directory:

 ```
+git clone git@github.com:yidas/line-pay-sdk-php.git;
+cd line-pay-sdk-php;
-composer create-project yidas/line-pay-sdk
+composer install;
 ```

-Then you can access the sample site from `https://{yourweb-dir}/line-pay-sdk/tool`.
+Then you can access the sample site from `https://{yourweb-dir}/line-pay-sdk-php/tool`.

 ---